MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-configure.md

   - Windows 10

 - Microsoft Tunnel (standalone client)
+  - iOS/iPadOS

+- Microsoft Tunnel
   - Android Enterprise personally owned devices with a work profile
   - Android Enterprise fully managed and corporate-owned work profile
-  - iOS/iPadOS

   > [!Important]
-  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](https://aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone client)**.
-At this time, you should use the **Microsoft Tunnel (standalone client)** connection type, not the **Microsoft Tunnel** connection type.
+  > Prior to support for Microsoft Defender for Endpoint as the Microsoft Tunnel app on Android, a standalone Tunnel App was available in preview and used a connection type of **Microsoft Tunnel (standalone client)**.
+On June 14 2021, both the standalone tunnel app and connection type for Android are deprecated and aren't supported after August 14 2021.

 - NetMotion Mobility
   - Android Enterprise personally owned devices with a work profile